-The financial rights of shareholders basically consist of the right to receive dividends provided that the shareholders so decide and liquidation proceeds if the company is dissolved.
-Dividends may only be distributed from the disposable balance sheet profit and from specific reserves formed for this purpose (both being generally referred to as 'free reserves').
-For tax reasons, dividends have been substituted in many companies by reductions in the nominal value of shares and the related reimbursements that are tax-free.
-In addition, far-reaching changes to the tax code, which came into force on 1 January 2011, facilitate the tax-free repayment of capital, namely share premium, to the shareholders.
+The financial rights of shareholders basically consist of the right to receive dividends provided that the shareholders approve them and of liquidation proceeds if the company is dissolved.
+Dividends may only be distributed from the disposable balance sheet profit on the stand-alone accounts of the top company and from specific reserves formed for this purpose (both being generally referred to as 'free reserves').
+For tax reasons, dividends have been substituted in many companies by either payments out of surplus or reductions in the nominal value of shares as such payments are withholding tax-free.

 In terms of non-financial rights, participation and protection rights have to be distinguished.
 Every share carries one vote and every shareholder has at least one vote.
-The articles of association may impose restrictions on the number of votes each shareholder can cast.
+The articles of association may impose restrictions on the number of votes each shareholder may cast.
 It is not allowed to create shares with multiple voting rights; it is, however, possible to have different classes of shares with different nominal values (and thus different dividend rights, which are always proportional to nominal value) with each share carrying one vote, which leads to voting power not being correlated to the shareholder's financial investment.
 Certain quorum requirements set by the law or provided for in the articles of association foresee a protection of minority shareholders, as they will de facto have veto rights on certain decisions if the quorum is appropriately set.